mkst/conker/README.md

 There are a number of compressed sections within the ROM.
 The decompression/compression method is understood and generates matching results.

-### Game Logic AKA "Chunk 0"
+## Building ROM

+Due to the compressed code sections, all code segments within the ROM are cut from the ROM and combined together, creating a sub-project inside the `conker/` directory.

-The core game logic code is compressed within the ROM.
-See the [README](chunk0/README.md) for more information.
+See the [README](conker/README.md) for more information.

 # Tools